 Pennies are really nice because they’re just 1 so if you can add as many as you want each time changing by 1 cent – But each time you add a nickel you’re adding 5 cents.
 So if I want to make quarters out of nickels I’ll need to have multiples of 5 nickels – unless I have cents coming from someplace else.
 Similarly, when you’re balancing equations, you want to save “freebies” like pennies for last.
 Start with the most complex groups and then use the smaller ones to “make up the difference”

 Speaking of complex, in these cases we’ve only been dealing with 1 “element” – the cent (¢).
 But usually in chemical equations you’re dealing with multiple elements.
 So let’s complicate things a bit.
 What if the machine also takes & sorts euros?
-It can’t “currency exchange” in the traditional “better check the dollar-euro exchange rate) – in our machine, there’s no way to go back & forth between money & tokens – they’re 2 different things just like carbon and hydrogen are 2 different things.
+It can’t “currency exchange” in the traditional “better check the dollar-euro exchange rate” sense) – in our machine, there’s no way to go back & forth between US cents and euro cents – they’re 2 different things just like carbon and hydrogen are 2 different things.

-What it *can* change is how it groups them – but the machine – NOT YOU – chooses the grouping.
+What it *can* change is how it groups them – but the molecules (with the help of the machine) – NOT YOU – choose the grouping.
 And what you’re given is the results of its choice.
 Then it’s up to you to balance it.
 It’s a lot easier to tell if something is balanced (count atoms now that we’ve seen how to do that) than it is to figure out how to make it balanced if it isn’t.

 If you put in 2 pennies grouped together and a euro it could (depending on the machine) give you a euro grouped to a penny and a free penny, or all of them grouped together, or all of them separate but you’re still gonna end up with 2 cents and 1 euro on each side.
 And since that euro only appears once on each side it can be a good place to start trying to balance things.
 Because the coefficient affects everything in the molecule it’s in front of.
 So if you put a 2 in front of your euro+penny group you’re gonna get 2 euros & 2 pennies (and that other penny).